MQM militancy: 2015–16 Nine Zero Raids

 In 2016, the Sindh Rangers conducted a second raid on Nine Zero are a speech by Altaf Hussain where he said: 'Pakistan Murdabad' (Death to Pakistan) and later ordered an attack on an ARY channel office which faced much criticism from the media.
 In this speech, he also incited the party workers to attack Pakistani media houses, which resulted in street rioting and one death in Karachi.
+On the orders of Chief of Army Staff, General Raheel Sharif, the paramilitary Sindh Rangers immediately raided sealed multiple MQM offices including Nine Zero.
+On August 22, 2016, the Headquarters was sealed and hundreds of MQM offices were bulldozed.
 This 2016 Rangers raid turned out to be a turning point for MQM party or some people call it a beginning of the MQM's end as a political party.
 During Nine Zero raid, MQM worker Waqas Shah was shot by a Ranger's 9mm pistol fire from point blank range.
 The video evidence released on electronic media confirmed the incident.
 Farooq Sattar's coordination officer Syed Aftab Ahmed was killed while in the custody of paramilitary forces.
 Initially the force denied torture and stated that he died of heart attack but it had to accept after social media publicized videos of torture marks on Aftab's body and autopsy report conforming death due to torture.
 During the raid on Nine Zero, Syed Waqas Ali Shah was shot by rangers.
 “Don’t misbehave with the women” were said to be the 25-year-old Shah's last words to Rangers personnel, who according to eye-witnesses accounts were pushing aside women who were protesting outside the MQM headquarters (Nine Zero) against the operation.
 As a result of operation, MQM claimed 67 of its workers had been killed by the Sindh Rangers while 150 went missing and more than 5,000 were placed behind bars.

 Aftermath

 The 2016 Nine Zero raid was referred to as "the end of the story for the party founder, Altaf Hussain".
-A section of political analysts believed that the situation had already started worsening for MQM when London's Metropolitan Police arrested and detained Altaf Hussain, the party founder, in 2014 for an investigation involving money laundering, which dispelled the impression that he was untouchable and safe in Britain, despite the charges ultimatly being dropped due to a lack of evidence.
+A section of political analysts believed that the situation had already started worsening for MQM when London's Metropolitan Police arrested and detained Altaf Hussain, the party founder, in 2014 for an investigation involving money laundering, which dispelled the impression that he was untouchable and safe in Britain, despite the charges ultimately being dropped due to a lack of evidence.